 ATS holders will be expected to re-accredit their status every three years to demonstrate that they continue to meet the Professional Standards (Advanced Teacher).

-Hear from previous participants about their experiences of the Advanced Teacher Status programme.What others say
+Hear from previous participants about their experiences of the Advanced Teacher Status programme.ATS Experiences

-To be able to apply for ATS, you’ll need to be a current member of SET and meet the following criteria:
+To apply to undertake ATS, you’ll need to be a current member of SET and meet the following criteria:

-If you are a member of SET and meet the eligibility criteria you can apply to undertake our Professional Development programme, leading to ATS during the next application window.
+If you are a member of SET and meet the eligibility criteria you can apply to undertake our Professional Development programme, leading to ATS, when the window next opens.

 Successful applicants will be issued their portfolio in early October.